coel/greenyfy/README.md

 Facial recognition is done via Microsoft Project Oxford Face API, sign up at: [http://www.projectoxford.ai/face](http://www.projectoxford.ai/face)

-To run, you need to set FaceAPIKey to config.go with an API key from Microsoft after signing up above.
+To run, you need to set FaceAPIKey in config.go with an API key from Microsoft after signing up above.

 Running
 -------